 You can file a civil lawsuit for sexual abuse by contacting a law firm specializing in this practice area.
-The attorneys will not only file against the perpetrator but will also determine whether other parties, such as a business or organization, may also be liable for the the victim’s injuries.
+A sexual abuse attorney will not only file against the perpetrator but will also determine whether other parties, such as a business or organization, may also be liable for the the victim’s injuries.

 Sexual abuse is a crime, but whether the abuser is found guilty or never even charged, the only way the victim may receive financial compensation is via a civil lawsuit.
 A Dallas sexual assault victim lawyer at Crowe Arnold & Majors LLP will help you file so that you may receive the compensation you deserve.

 Sexual Assault Survivor Rights